 By choosing different time models, the standard period of study can be extended or shortened.
 This results in an individual study duration.

 Your individual study plan has to be coordinated with the student advisory service before each semester.
+This obligatory regulation will no longer apply to the new 2023 version of the study program.
+However, we still recommend that you make an appointment with your student advisor based on your study and examination plan.
 You can use the offer from the full-time Master's programme for the preparation.
 In both part-time models, the modules are taken over a longer period of time.

 Change to another time model

 The change takes place in TUMonline in the user account.
 A different time level is selected online under Applications.
 Please note that the signed application must be sent by post to the Matriculation Office in Munich within the transfer period.
 The deadlines for the change are one week before the re-registration deadline (09 to 15 August for applications for the winter semester and 09 to 15 February for applications for the summer semester).

 Application/Admission: Admission procedure - identical for all types of degree programmes